thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 Stream Parameters Handler ``amp_prepare()``
 ===========================================

-This is the place where your component may be reconfigured for the stream parameters.
+This where your component can be reconfigured for the stream parameters.

-This example assumes there is one source buffer connected and one sink buffer connected, therefore only the first items from ``dev->bsource_list`` and ``dev->bsink_list`` are processed.
+This example assumes that only one source buffer and one sink buffer is connected; therefore, only the first items from ``dev->bsource_list`` and ``dev->bsink_list`` are processed.

-Frame format is set accordingly to the direction of the parent pipeline and the sink buffer size is reconfigured.
+Frame format is set according to the direction of the parent pipeline and the sink buffer size is reconfigured.

-Note that in case there was another "prepare" call issued before, the handler returns ``PPL_STATUS_PATH_STOP`` and exits to prevent propagation of configuration likely coming from another connected pipeline.
+Note that in case another "prepare" call was issued before, the handler returns ``PPL_STATUS_PATH_STOP`` and exits to prevent propagation of a likely configuration coming from another connected pipeline.

 Add the following handler code before your API declaration.